-Another acronym that you may not know, but one that you’ll see often is “BT,” for Boat Tail.
+Most casual gun owners understand that FMJ stands for Full Metal Jacket and HP stands for hollow point.
+However, there is one acronym that you may not know: “BT” for boat-tail.
 It’s often on the ammo box as “FMJ-BT” or “FMJBT”.
 A boat tail is a bullet feature that is specific to a number of calibers of rifle ammunition, and it’s intended to improve the accuracy and trajectory of medium to long-range ammunition.

 Your Guide to Boat Tail Ammunition